markhew/acc-assignment/README.txt

 Disclaimer
-The code for this assignment was based off practical 6 from the tutorials and thus uses the wrapper functions from the ACC textbook.
+The code for this assignment was based off my tutorials and uses the wrapper functions from my Advanced Computer Communications textbook.
+This code was designed to be run on the redhat linux computers used at Curtin University.

 Assumptions
 I made the assumption that <hostname> does not need to be validated for the machine other than its character length.